Simple Syrup Ratio Guide – Which to Use and When

 Should simple syrup be 1:1 or 2:1?

 It depends on your use.
-A 1:1 ratio (equal parts sugar and water) is standard and works for most drinks.
+A 1:1 ratio (equal parts sugar and water) is standard and works for most drinks, cocktails, and recipes.
 A 2:1 ratio (more sugar than water) makes a richer, sweeter syrup that lasts longer and is used when you want more sweetness without adding extra liquid.

 Welcome!
 I’m Rakiya, a syrup enthusiast with 5 years of experience developing flavors.
 Every recipe is tested and refined for tasty results.
 My tips, variations and photos come directly from my kitchen experiments.